 Shenoy: Reported side effects seem to be the same as the original vaccine.
 Side effects are usually mild and go away on their own.
 The CDC has some good guidance on simple things you can do to reduce the severity.

 Shenoy: That’s a great question.
 We know that immunity (your body’s ability to resist the virus) wanes over time.
-But the strength of protection also depends on how the virus evolves and whether future variants escape the vaccine-induced immunity or not.
+But the strength of protection also depends on how the virus evolves and whether future variants, such as the newest one (XBB.1.5), escape the vaccine-induced immunity or not.
 I think we will start to see some emerging data on this as it collects over time.

 Shenoy: The CDC doesn't recommend mixing vaccine products for your primary series.
 However, you can get a different product for the updated booster, except for 5-year-old children, for whom the Pfizer updated booster is the only recommended booster.
 For people ages 6 and older, they can receive either Moderna or Pfizer as their updated booster.
 That can be different from what they received previously for their primary series or any doses of the monovalent booster.